-In-memory database options.
-This category describes configuration options for existing databases that improve their performance by increasing the amount of data accessed in memory rather than on disk.
+In-memory options for disk-based databases.
+This category describes configuration options for disk-based databases that improve their performance by increasing the amount of data maintained in memory.
 Such options are available with Oracle[®] Database 12c, Microsoft SQL Server[®], and many other RDBMS products.